quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 Every density backend returns entropy and the expectation of the input quadratic Hamiltonian as `band_energy`.
 SCF results report interaction-corrected `internal_energy` and `free_energy`, with entropy in units of Boltzmann's constant.
+All these quantities are per cell per physical orbital.
 Dense periodic evaluation reuses eigenvalues; sparse AAA evaluation shares poles and matrix factorizations between density and entropy.